Home 9 Applicants 9 Ontario Labour Mobility Act

 Ontario Labour Mobility Act

-The Ontario Labour Mobility Act, 2009 (OLMA) received Royal Assent on December 15, 2009 and is now in force.
-The purpose of the OLMA is to eliminate or reduce measures that restrict the ability of an individual to obtain a Certificate of Registration in Ontario when the individual is already certified in the same occupation by a regulatory authority of another Canadian province or territory.
+The purpose of the Ontario Labour Mobility Act, 2009 (OLMA) is to eliminate or reduce measures that restrict the ability of an individual who is practicing an equivalent scope of practice for an occupation in another jurisdiction to obtain a Certificate of Registration in Ontario when the individual is already certified in the same occupation by a regulatory authority of another Canadian province or territory.

 What is the OLMA?

-The Labour Mobility Code ensures that workers who are certified to practise by a regulatory authority in one province or territory will be able to be certified in the same occupation in Ontario without having to complete additional material training, experience, examinations or assessments.
+The Labour Mobility Code ensures that workers who are certified to practise by a regulatory authority in one province or territory will be able to be certified in the same occupation in Ontario without having to complete additional material training, experience, examinations or assessments; reducing barriers for those who wish to move freely throughout the country while continuing to practice their regulated profession.

 Now that the OLMA is in force, it overrides provisions in any other Act, regulation or by-law that conflict with the Labour Mobility Code.